the-lstv/lstv-web/README.md

 ## 🚀 How do we make the site so efficient?
 LSTV.space is unique in that it is built from the ground up with the idea that the software should only perform what is necesarry for it's task.
-We implement subtle but noticeable optimizations (eg. when the user logs in, the user fragment is included inside the login response itself and cached client side - meaning the client does not have to fetch anything again - in a single request, the user logs in and keeps all information it needs), among many more.
+I implement subtle but noticeable optimizations anywhere I can.

-This may sound redundant to you - but we believe that all optimizations add up and contribute to a smoother user experience, and smaller load on our servers, which not only reduces costs and allows us to scale way beyond traditional servers, but reduces server latency on it's own.
+This may sound redundant to you - but I believe that all optimizations add up and contribute to a smoother user experience, and smaller load on our servers, which not only reduces costs and allows it to scale way beyond traditional servers, but reduces server latency on it's own.

 ## 🖥️ How to run locally
 1. Clone the repository.